Mykezero/Health-Trigger-Script/README.md

 Trigger a windower script based on the targets health percentage.
 By using scripts, the addon can issue multiple commands to the game with a simple and easy to use syntax.

-### Liscense
+### License
-This addon uses the BSD liscense so that it may eventually be included in Windower's addons repository.
+This addon uses the BSD license so that it may eventually be included in Windower's addons repository.

 ### Requirements
 This addon uses the Windower-Lua API so you'll need a working copy of Windower installed on your computer.